sharpsports/assessments/README.md

 - Run mock server - `node app.js`
 - Send bet data to `http://localhost:3200/betSlips`

-Fill this in, we want to write a small receiver that we can send data to using localhost

 ### Grading Criteria

 - Accuracy: The little stuff matters.
 Small mistakes in a parsed bet create bugs that are hard to track down.